 Iteration and Release Planning

-- Development Team Commitment: The development team has the final say on how much work can realistically be completed, preventing overcommitment and protecting delivery quality.
+- The development team has the final say on how much work can realistically be delivered in the iteration.

 Variance Analysis

 Variance analysis identifies the difference between expected and actual performance.
 Some degree of variance is expected in any process, but it should remain within acceptable limits.
+In practice, this means tracking outcomes at regular intervals and deciding whether the gap is normal noise or a true signal that something has changed.
 Edward Deming distinguished two types of variation:

 - Common Causes: These are the everyday differences and fluctuations that are a normal part of doing work, such as minor variations in task duration or output quality.